aniket5429/haptik-assignment/README.md

 ## Components Structure

-actions: list of actions to update global state
+Actions: list of actions to update global state

-components: each component directory should be used module wise with index.js and their own styles.scss
+Components: each component directory should be used module wise with index.js and their own styles.scss

-context: Creating Contexts to be used for state management
+Context: Creating Contexts to be used for state management

-helpers: Custom plain utility functions
+Helpers: Custom plain utility functions

-hooks: Custom hooks
+Hooks: Custom hooks

-reducers: Global State Mamagement Reducers
+Reducers: Global State Mamagement Reducers

-validations: Validation of forms, data etc
+Validations: Validation of forms, data etc